 More Ways to Save on Groceries & Reduce Food Waste

-I've recently found a few products that help food last longer and help to avoid wastage of food.
+I've recently found a few products that help food last longer and help to avoid wastage of food, which also helps you to save on foods.
 Give these a try, and you may be pleasantly surprised at your reduced food wastage!

 Best for... fruits and veggies

 When I tried Oxo’s GreenSaver Produce Keeper, I was impressed that my berries stayed fresh and plump longer than a week.
 The container’s carbon filter absorbs ethylene, which is the gas that causes fruits and vegetables to ripen—and eventually spoil.